 - Let go of what you cannot control or influence.

 - Let go of self-pity.

 - Lighten up; inject some humour into the situation.

 - Focus on the things you are grateful for.

 - Consider how you might be contributing to the situation yourself.

-- Do some journaling or find a coach to help you work it out.
+- Do some journaling to help you work it out.

-- Seek a Sounding Board – you sometimes need to vent as well.
+- Seek a Sounding Board – find a coach.
+You sometimes need to vent.
 Needing a sounding board is not a sign of weakness or incompetence!

 - List the top 10 things that frustrate you